-Current assignments: Member of the board of Pharmacolog i Uppsala AB and 3 D Trace AB.
+Current assignments: Member of the board of Pharmacolog i Uppsala AB, Tegnér Biotech Consulting AB and 3 D Trace AB.

-Completed assignments (past five years): Senior Principle, Iqvia Inc. and member of the board of R. Linder Holding AB.
+Completed assignments (past five years): Member of the board of R. Linder Holding AB.

 Independent in relation to the company, company management, and the company's major shareholders.